For being a relatively small country, Costa Rica has a LOT to see! Even the typical tourist trail is spread out and has many options.

 Playa Jaco is the closest beach to San Jose Airport, making it an easy and convenient stop for sun-lovers on a short vacation.
 Playa Jaco is quite busy, but more tranquil beaches are nearby.
 Playa Herradura is just a bit north, and is quieter and calmer than busy Playa Jaco.
 Another option is Playa Hermosa, a standout for its black sand, and the best choice for surfers.

 Jaco is also home to ATV-ing adventures, waterfall rappelling, canyoning, kayaking, and more for those looking to get a bit more adventurous than beach lounging.
-For wildlife spotting, the Tarcoles River (one of the best places in the world to see American crocodiles) Carara Biological Reserve, Punta Leona Wildlife Reserve, and Manual Antonio National Park are all within an hour’s drive.
+For wildlife spotting, the Tarcoles River (one of the best places in the world to see American crocodiles) Carara Biological Reserve, Punta Leona Wildlife Reserve, and Manuel Antonio National Park are all within an hour’s drive.

 A little laid-back beach town known affectionately as Montefuma for the hippies it attracts, it’d be tough to find a more relaxing paradise.
 The long stretches of sand punctuated by rocky formations hiding tidal pools provide endless opportunities for chilled-out exploration.
 Surfing is also possible, usually on the beaches further outside the town.